Osteoporosis Treatment in Dubai, UAE?

 What Causes Osteoporosis?

 From childhood to early adulthood, more bone is formed than absorbed in our body.
-After age 35, the body starts to loose very small amounts of bone.
+After age 35, the body starts to lose very small amounts of bone.
 After menopause, women will lose bone much more rapidly due to the decrease in estrogen levels.
 This bone loss will result in reduced bone strength.

 What is it Like to Have Osteoporosis?